-- Four pillars empower the College’s mission and vision for the future.
-The Education Pillar, Research Pillar, Clinical Pillar and Community Service Pillar converge in many areas and synergistically form the foundation of the College
+- Four pillars empower the college’s mission and vision for the future.
+The Education Pillar, Research Pillar, Clinical Pillar and Community Service Pillar converge in many areas and synergistically form the foundation of the College.

-- The Arizona Legislature supported expansion plans for the campus, including the Health Sciences and Education Building (HSEB), which opened in July 2012.
-HSEB is a state-of-the-art, 268,000 square-foot, sixstory facility with lecture halls, a simulation center, clinical education suites, an anatomy lab, offices and various flexible classrooms.
+- The Health Sciences Education Building, which opened in July 2012, is a state-of-the-art, 268,000-square-foot, six-story facility with lecture halls, the Center for Simulation and Innovation, clinical education suites, an anatomy lab, offices and various flexible classrooms.

-- The college offers dual-degree programs including a Master’s in Public Health and a Master’s in Business Administration.
+- The college offers dual-degree programs, including a Master’s in Public Health and a Master’s in Business Administration.

 Diversity Mission Statement